FAQs - Risk Management and Insurance

-As previously stated above the University does not maintain Commercial General Liability insurance.
+As previously stated, the University does not maintain Commercial General Liability insurance.
 When the University performs services outside of Texas this can be problematic since the University does not have the legal protections normally afforded to state agencies under Texas law.
-The insurance requirements contained in the agreement to provide such services should be reviewed by the Risk Manager as part of the contract review process conducted by the Office of Legal Affairs.
-Please contact the Risk Manager to discuss specific concerns regarding insurance for out-of-state operations.
+The insurance requirements contained in the agreement to provide such services should be reviewed by Risk Management as part of the contract review process conducted by the Office of Legal Affairs.
+Please contact the Risk Management to discuss specific concerns regarding insurance for out-of-state operations.

 Auto Insurance and Accident Reporting